In this article, I will tell you what to do in Hallstatt, Austria, in winter. Read on and make an enchanting itinerary for an unforgettable trip.

 Visit the Altaussee Salt Mine

-It is the largest salt mine still operating in Austria, where you will find tunnels formed of pure salt, a salt lake, the mystical Chapel of St. Barbara, and the Mineral Chamber.
+Don’t miss the opportunity to explore the Altaussee Salt Mine, the largest operating salt mine in Austria.
+Prepare to be amazed as you venture into a world of tunnels made entirely of pure salt, encountering unique features such as the salt lake, the mystical Chapel of St. Barbara, and the awe-inspiring Mineral Chamber.

 Go to the small Bathing Island